Nazeer45/Goland_REST_API_Project/README.md

 # Students API

-A RESTful API project for managing student records, built with Go and SQLite to simulate real-world backend systems used in microservices architectures, enabling consistent and secure data exchange for client-facing applications.
+A Representational State Transfer (RESTful) API project for managing student records, built with Go and SQLite to simulate real-world backend systems used in microservices architectures, enabling consistent and secure data exchange for client-facing applications.

 ## Features